 A shock δ=1 means that rtBoE increases by 100 basis points.

-The local projections consists in measuring IRyi,t+hk,δ based on a sequence of predictive fixed effects panel regressions of the variable of interest on an exogenous shock to horizon h:
+The local projections consist of measuring IRyi,t+hk,δ based on a sequence of predictive fixed effects panel regressions of the variable of interest on an exogenous shock to horizon h:

 yi,t+hk=αi+ΦhLYt-1+βh∆rtBoE+trend+εh,it for h=0, 1, 2,…, H

 where ΦhL is the polynomial set of lag operator (which is set at 3 in our analysis), ∆rtBoEthe unanticipated change in the Bank of England discount rate, αi the country fixed effects, and εh,it the residual.
 The IR is the set of estimated βh from h=0 to h=H. There are as many sequences as there are variables of interest.
-Note that following the standard practice of Ramey (2016), we include a trend in the estimation to account for potential non stationarity (none of our results are sensitive to this assumption).
+Following Ramey (2016), we include a trend in the estimation to account for potential non-stationarity (none of our results are sensitive to this assumption).

 Starting with h=0 rather than h=1 is a timing restriction, implying that domestic macroeconomic variables can respond immediately to a change in the interest rate of the BoE.
-This timing restriction is consistent with our assumption that this particular variable is exogenous to economic variables in other countries, and with the empirical observation in our data set that central banks moved their own discount rate typically a few days after the BoE changed its rate (for a similar observation cf. Lindert 1969).
+In practice, central banks moved their own discount rate typically a few days after the BoE changed its rate (for a similar observation cf. Lindert 1969).

-Local projections offer numerous advantages.
-First, the non-parametric feature is particularly effective in panel data analysis since the set of endogenous variables that should be included in the predefined model explodes along with the number of countries.
-For that reason, the chance to rely on the true model before simulating the shock gets smaller.
-Second, because it estimates rather than simulates the effect of a shock, a local projection does not have to define a set of endogenous variables.
-Thus, each IR can be estimated independently using the right set of control variables.
-However, local projection may also come at some costs.
-First, observations from the end of sample are lost as h increases.
-Second, as shown in Ramey (2016), short run analysis should be given priority due to erratic and oscillating responses as the horizon gets large.
-Because our analysis is mostly focused on short-run (monthly) adjustment, we do not see this as a fundamental issue.

 Data and group of countries